Convolutional Recurrent Neural Network with Attention for 3D Speech Enhancement: Introduction

+Recently, the U-Net structure has been proposed to improve SE performance\cite{b14}.
+It uses skip connections to connect the output of some layers in the encoder with the input of corresponding layers in the decoder.
+In this way, the decoder can access lower-level feature maps, which preserve more spatial information.
+However, this structure is not suitable for modeling long-range interactions, or interactions with variable-length dependencies, which are common to certain forms of audio such as speech\cite{c1}.
 Some researchers try to incorporate recurrent neural networks (RNNs) into CNNs to extract dynamic voice information.
 E.g., the famous music separation model, Demucs\cite{b15}, adds a bidirectional long short-term memory (Bi-LSTM) block between the encoder and the decoder, achieving state-of-the-art performance.
-Similarly, DCCRN\cite{b16} incorporates a complex-valued LSTM block into the U-Net structure and achieves great speech enhancement performance.
-However, conventional RNNs are not effective for modeling long sequences due to optimization difficulties\cite{b17}.
+Similarly, DCCRN\cite{b16} incorporates a complex-valued LSTM block into the U-Net structure and achieves great SE performance.

+In addition to one-step approaches, researchers have proposed some multi-stage SE methods, hoping to iteratively eliminate the noise signal\cite{d1,d2,d3,d4}.
+In our previous work\cite{c2}, we propose a two-stage U-Net framework to eliminate noise and reverberation in 3D speech signals, which achieves the state-of-the-art performance but lacks some form of attention mechanism for efficient fusion of signals and masks from different stages.

-To address the above issues, in this paper, we propose a two-stage system for 3D speech enhancement by using two sequentially stacked autoencoders with a U-Net structure.
-Firstly, we integrate a Dual-path RNN (DPRNN) block into the first autoencoder, which can iteratively apply time-domain and frequency-domain modeling in an alternate fashion.
-Secondly, we propose an attention mechanism for fusing the high-dimension features from two stages.
+To address the above issues, in this paper, we propose a convolutional recurrent neural network for 3D SE by using two sequentially stacked U-Nets.
+Firstly, we integrate a Dual-path RNN (DPRNN) block\cite{b17} into the first U-Net, which can iteratively and alternately apply time-domain and frequency-domain modeling.
+Secondly, we propose an attention mechanism to fuse the original signal, reference signal, and generated masks.
 Then, we utilize the multi-layer perceptron (MLP) to perform frequency-domain beamforming on the multi-channel data to form a monaural output.
 Finally, we introduce a loss function to simultaneously optimize the network in the T-F and time domains.

-This paper is organized as follows: Section II describes our proposed methods.
+This paper is organized as follows: Section II describes the proposed methods.
 Section III gives details of experiments such as datasets, evaluation metrics, baselines and settings.
 Section IV shows the experimental results and Section V gives our discussion and conclusions.